-The project write-up is due in the NetFiles dropbox at 5:30 PM on Wednesday, March 6.
-It may be in Microsoft[®] Word or Adobe[®] PDF.
-Also, please provide copies of your scripts or code in a ZIP or TAR file and instructions on how to execute it to reproduce your results.
+The project write-up is due in the NetFiles dropbox at 5:30 PM on Wednesday, March 4.
+It must be in Adobe[®] PDF.
+Also, please provide copies of your scripts or code in a ZIP or TAR file and instructions on how to execute it to reproduce your initial allocation results.